Nation of Islam: Wallace Muhammad and the NOI's transition to Sunni Islam

 In 1975, Elijah Muhammad died and was succeeded by his son, Wallace D. Muhammad.
-Wallace Muhammad had had a strained relationship with his father; while imprisoned in the early 1960s he had moved closer to Sunni Islam and subsequently left the Nation before re-joining in 1974.
-As leader, Wallace Muhammad launched what he called the movement's "Second Resurrection".

-Rejecting many of the Nation's idiosyncratic teachings, Wallace Muhammad increasingly aligned the group with Sunni Islam.
+Launching what he called the movement's "Second Resurrection", Wallace Muhammad rejected many of the Nation's idiosyncratic teachings and increasingly aligned the group with Sunni Islam.
 "Temples" were renamed "mosques", while "ministers" were renamed "imams".
-The Fruit of Islam was disbanded, with Wallace calling it a "hooligan outfit".
+The Fruit of Islam was disbanded.
 Black nationalism was abandoned, and the ban on white people joining the Nation was lifted.
-Wallace Muhammad claimed that the Nation's old belief that the white man was the Devil referred only to mental whiteness, a state in rebellion against Allah.
-He nevertheless retained a focus on raising the status of black people, inviting African Americans to call themselves "Bilalians" after the 7th-century African Muslim, Bilal ibn Rabah.
+Wallace nevertheless retained a focus on raising the status of black people, inviting African Americans to call themselves "Bilalians" after the 7th-century African Muslim, Bilal ibn Rabah.

-In November 1976, the Nation was renamed the World Community of al-Islam in the West and in April 1978 the American Muslim Mission.
-Wallace Muhammad claimed that these changes were in accordance with his father's intentions; he stated that he was in contact with Fard Muhammad and that the founder had established the NOI to gradually introduce African Americans to Sunni Islam.
+In November 1976, the Nation was renamed the World Community of al-Islam in the West and in April 1978 it was renamed again, becoming the American Muslim Mission.
+Wallace Muhammad claimed that these changes were in accordance with his father's intentions, and that Fard Muhammad had established the NOI to gradually introduce African Americans to Sunni Islam.
 Most mosques accepted Wallace Muhammad's reforms but some rejected them, establishing small splinter groups in Detroit, Atlanta, and Baltimore.
-In 1985, Wallace Muhammad disbanded his organization, telling his followers to affiliate instead with their local mosques.
+In 1985, Wallace Muhammad disbanded the American Muslim Mission, telling his followers to affiliate instead with their local mosques.